- Name: Joshua Pak, Ph.D.

 Summary: Sustainability, Materials Chemistry, Organic Chemistry, Inorganic Chemistry, Polymer Chemistry, Green Chemistry and Materials Degradation in the Environment

 Minimum Classes: Pak lab frequently employs high school student, high school teachers, undergraduate students of all levels.
-As an INBRE fellow, it is helpful to have completed Organic Chemistry and Inorganic Chemistry courses, but not required.
+As an INBRE fellow, it is helpful to have completed Organic Chemistry and/or Inorganic Chemistry courses, but not required.